Ancient87/mythical-mysfits-eks/workshop-1-k8s/README.md

     ```

 ### Checkpoint:
-At this point, the Mythical Mysfits website should be available at the static site endpoint for the Cloudfront distribution. <code>https://$MYTHICAL_WEBSITE</code> where the full name can be found in the `workshop-1/cfn-output.json` filee.
+At this point, the Mythical Mysfits website should be available at the static site endpoint for the Cloudfront distribution. <code>https://$MYTHICAL_WEBSITE</code> where the full name can be found in the `workshop-1/cfn-output.json` file.
 Check that you can view the site, but there won't be much content visible yet until we launch the Mythical Mysfits monolith service:

 ![initial website](images/00-website.png)